ZornsLemma/basictool/README.md

 * v0.09:
   * Add simple cross-compilation support to the makefile.
 Thanks to Ken Lowe for help with this.
   * Fix build error on Ubuntu 22.04.
 Thanks to shifters67 for reporting this.
-  * Fix Z flag after ASL instruction.
+  * lib6502: fix Z flag after ASL instruction.
+Thanks to dp11 for the fix.
+  * lib6502: fix _zpr not displaying zp location.
+Thanks to dp11 for the fix.
+  * Fix potential buffer overflow when in mpu_dump().
 Thanks to dp11 for the fix.